All Episodes

 Okay, that's how we treat 33-year veterans to our country.

-Well, either you sign this that you lied to the FBI, or and you cooperate with us so we can put the screws to you so that you'll sing or compose, uh, or we're gonna you were in business with your son, we're gonna begin our investigation into your family.
+Then they're like throwing the book, well, either you sign this, that you lied to the FBI, or and you cooperate with us so we can put the screws to you so that you'll sing or compose, or we're going to have, you were in business with your son, we're going to begin our investigation into your family.

-What father and husband's not gonna say, screw it, just dive on the sword, I'll go to jail.
+What father and husband's not going to say, screw it, just dive on the sword.

-And now he's millions of dollars in debt, and he's still facing sentencing.
+And now he's millions of dollars in debt and he's still facing sentencing.

 But the three components are what they are.